Alumni Relations & Volunteer Engagement

 The World Needs More Reedies

 Reed alumni contribute to meaningful change in the communities and industries they serve.
 Reedie researchers, scientists, and scholars help to make the world a better place.
+Keep up to date on the impact of Reed and Reedies with Reed Magazine and the Reed Newsroom.

 An operator wearing protective clothing, gloves, goggles, and a helmet operating the support structure at the National Ignition Facility.